eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 |    :append: </profiles>                                                                                              |
 +----------------------------------------------------------------------------------------------------------------------+

-Note that a *server* can connect other *servers*, thus, the following section may also apply.
+Note that a *server* can connect to other *servers*, thus, the following section may also apply.

 Client side setup
 """""""""""""""""